felix-hilden/sphinx-codeautolink/docs/src/index.rst

    sphinx_codeautolink.setup()
    names = p.parse_names([p.Name("setup")])

-A directive to create a reference table of the code examples that use a definition is handy for example in reference documentation.
+A directive to create a table of references from code examples to a single definition is also provided and integrated to autodoc by default.
 For example, :code:`.. code-refs:: sphinx_codeautolink.setup` produces:

 .. code-refs:: sphinx_codeautolink.setup